brillout/parcel-ssr/readme.md

 # `@parcel-ssr`

 `@parcel-ssr` is an SSR tool based on Parcel v2.
 It's tiny yet powerful:
-- Tiny &mdash;: only few hundreds LOCs.
+- Tiny &mdash; only few hundreds LOCs.
 - Powerful:
   - It works with
     any view library (React, Vue, RNW, Svelte, etc.),